 Power plants use air emission controls to limit their environment impact

-Power plants are required to meet standards that limit the amounts of some of the substances they release into the air.
-There are different ways that power plants meet these standards:
+Air pollution emission standards limit the amounts of some of the substances that power plants can release into the air.
+Power plants meet these standards in several ways:

-- PM emissions are controlled by devices that clean combustion gases before they exit the power plant:
+- PM emission control devices that treat combustion gases before they exit the power plant include:

-- SO2 emissions are controlled by wet and dry scrubbers, which mix lime in the fuel (coal) or spray a lime solution into the combustion gases.
-Fluidized bed combustion can also be used to control SO2.
+- Wet and dry scrubbers mix lime in the fuel (coal) or spray a lime solution into combustion gases to reduce SO2 emissions.
+Fluidized bed combustion also results in lower SO2 emissions.

-- NOx emissions can be controlled by low NOx burners during the combustion phase or by selective catalytic and non-catalytic converters during the post combustion phase.
+- NOx emissions controls include low NOx burners during the combustion phase or selective catalytic and non-catalytic converters during the post combustion phase.

 Some power plants also produce liquid and solid wastes

-The solid residue that results from burning solid fuels such as coal, biomass, and municipal solid waste is called ash.
-The largest particles collect at the bottom of the combustion chamber (bottom ash) and are removed and quenched with water.
-Smaller and lighter particulates (fly ash) are collected in air emission control devices, and are usually mixed with the bottom ash.
-The resulting sludge, which contains all the hazardous materials that were captured by the pollution control devices, may be stored in retention ponds, sent to landfills, or sold for use in making concrete blocks or asphalt.
+Ash is the solid residue that results from burning solid fuels such as coal, biomass, and municipal solid waste.
+Bottom ash includes the largest particles that collect at the bottom of the combustion chamber.
+Fly ash is the smaller and lighter particulates that collect in air emission control devices.
+Fly ash is usually mixed with bottom ash.
+The resulting sludge, which contains all the hazardous materials that pollution control devices capture, may be put in retention ponds, sent to landfills, or sold for use in making concrete blocks or asphalt.
 Many coal-fired power plants have large sludge ponds.
 Several of these ponds have burst and caused extensive damage and pollution downstream.

 Most power plants produce greenhouse gases

 Electricity generation is one of the leading sources of greenhouse gas emissions in the United States.
-Power plants that burn fossil fuels or materials made from fossil fuels, and some geothermal power plants, are the source of about 40% of total U.S. carbon dioxide emissions.
+Power plants that burn fossil fuels or materials made from fossil fuels, and some geothermal power plants, are the sources of nearly 40% of total U.S. energy-related carbon dioxide emissions.

 Nuclear power plants produce different kinds of waste

-Nuclear power plants are not a source of greenhouse gases or other hazardous air emissions, but they do produce two kinds of radioactive waste:
+Nuclear power plants do not not produce greenhouse gases or PM, SO2, or NOx, but they do produce two kinds of radioactive waste:

-- Low-level radioactive waste is stored at nuclear power plants until the radioactivity in the waste decays to a level where it is allowed to be disposed of as ordinary trash, or a level where it can be sent to a low-level radioactive waste disposal site.
+- Low-level radioactive waste is stored at nuclear power plants until the radioactivity in the waste decays to a level where reactor operators can dispose of it as ordinary trash or to a level where they can send it to a low-level radioactive waste disposal site.

-- Spent (used) nuclear fuel assemblies are highly radioactive and must initially be stored in specially designed pools resembling large swimming pools that cool the fuel and act as a radiation shield.
-Spent nuclear fuel may also be stored in specially designed dry storage containers.
+- Spent (used) nuclear fuel assemblies are highly radioactive and reactor operators must initially store it in specially designed pools of water resembling large swimming pools.
+These pools cool the fuel and act as a radiation shield.
+Operators can also store spent nuclear fuel in specially designed dry storage containers.
 An increasing number of reactor operators now store older spent nuclear fuel in dry storage facilities using special outdoor concrete or steel containers with air cooling.
-All commercial nuclear power plants store spent nuclear fuel assemblies at the plant because, at this time, there are no other places (repositories) for storing the waste that have been approved by the federal government.
+All commercial nuclear power plants store spent nuclear fuel assemblies at the plant because, at this time, the federal government has not approved any other places (repositories) for storing the waste.

-Electric power lines and other distribution infrastructure also has a footprint
+Electric power lines and other distribution infrastructure also have a footprint

-There are also environmental impacts associated with distribution infrastructure and power transmission lines that carry electricity from power plants to customers.
+Electricity transmission lines and the distribution infrastructure that carries electricity from power plants to customers also have environmental impacts.
 Most transmission lines are above ground on large towers.
 The towers and lines alter the visual landscape, especially when they pass through natural areas.
 Trees near the wires may be disturbed and may have to be continually managed to keep limbs from touching the wires.
 These activities can affect native plant populations and wildlife.
-Power lines can be placed underground, but this is more expensive and may result in a greater landscape disturbance than overhead lines.
+Power lines can be placed underground, but it is more expensive and may result in a greater landscape disturbance than overhead lines.

-1. U.S. Environmental Protection Agency, Climate Change State of Knowledge
+1. U.S. Environmental Protection Agency, Climate Change Science